Remod-org/NoDecay/README.md

 "healPercentage" determines how quickly entities and blocks will recover from damage.
 Every decay.tick (default 600 seconds), NoDecay will heal the item by a percentage of max health.
 If max health of an item is 500, and healthPercentage is 0.01, the item health will increase by 5 every decay.tick.

+Set EnableGUI to true to enable the previously always on overlay for the tool cupboard loot panel.

+Set EnableUpkeep to true to use stored resources for upkeep.
+If false, players can keep resources in their TC without them being consumed.

 Set requireCupboard to true to check for a cupboard to prevent decay.

 Set cupboardCheckEntity to also check for entities in range of cupboards (i.e. not just foundations, etc.  This should work on doors and high walls, etc.